Ph.D. preliminary exams

 Feel free to contact individual professors setting the exams for any additional information.

 Students must sign up in advance to take the exams.
-To sign up, send an email as soon as possible to Mark Garrison, in the ISE PhD Office.
+To sign up click this link and complete the registration form.
 Students must take all three exams during the same offering unless, of course, a student has already passed two exams.